backstage/backstage/.changeset/angry-crabs-relate.md

 '@backstage/plugin-catalog-backend': minor
 ---

-Add ability to dry run adding a new location ot the catalog API.
+Add ability to dry run adding a new location to the catalog API.

 The location is now added in a transaction and afterwards rolled back.
 This allows users to dry run this operation to see if there entity has issues.